tuckergs/smb2-relmod/README.md

 PartyBallHeight.hs modifies how far from the ground a goal's party ball is

-FixOverwrites.hs modifies which code in the REL is not overwritten by function 800104bc.
+FixOverwrites.hs modifies which code in the main_loop REL is not overwritten by function 800104bc.
 You need to use this if you plan to modify main_loop assembly

+FixOverwritesMainGame.hs fixes overwrites for the main_game REL

 CmpFiles.hs outputs the differences of two RELs